 It’s National Health IT Week, and Geneia is pleased to join more than 500 organizations as a partner.
 It’s a nationwide, annual event that celebrates health information technology and encourages people to apply information and technology as a catalyst of change within the healthcare system.

 If you’re a frequent Geneia blog reader, you likely know we participated last year too.
-We posted employee stories from Geneia leaders like Kristy Tupper, director of business services, Natalie Benner, director of clinically integrated programs, and John Weis, head of product management.
+We posted employee stories from Geneia leaders like Kristy Tupper, director of business services and Natalie Benner, director of clinically integrated programs.

 This year’s theme is supporting healthy communities with a focus on: